AMC Networks: As Rainbow Media

-In 1984, Rainbow added another new network to its portfolio, American Movie Classics (AMC) which initially featured "classic" pre-1970 movies.
+Rainbow launched what would later be known as American Movie Classics (now known as AMC) in late 1984.
+Upon AMC's launch the network initially featured "classic" pre-1970 movies.
+Rainbow and Turner Broadcasting System entered into a dispute after the network launched, and Turner launched a competitor to AMC known as Turner Classic Movies.
 Cablevision began packaging AMC and Bravo together as the Rainbow Service.
 Near the end of 1984, CBS and Cablevision announced a deal to have CBS take 50% ownership in the Rainbow Service and Rainbow's marketing.
 The agreement also gave CBS partial ownership in the regional sports properties which had already become a joint venture with The Washington Post (the Post did not have ownership in Bravo or AMC).
 In 1986, Tele-Communications Inc. purchased a stake in AMC.
 Through this deal, the network which had 300,000 subscribers was able to greatly expand carriage to most of TCI's 3.9 million subscribers.
 Long Island cable news service News 12 was also launched in 1986.

 CBS and Cablevision parted ways in 1987.
 In 1988, Rainbow's SportsChannel would make its largest programing deal, gaining national television rights for the National Hockey League.
-Cablevision gained a new partner that year, NBC, which obtained 50% ownership in Rainbow.
+Cablevision gained a new partner that year, National Broadcasting Company, Inc. (then a subsidiary of General Electric), which obtained 50% ownership in Rainbow.
 Through this partnership, five additional regional sports networks were created in the Bay Area, Cincinnati, Cleveland, Philadelphia, and Los Angeles.
 The partnership also produced the Olympics Triplecast, a pay-per-view service providing additional coverage of the 1992 Summer Olympics.